Keyboard shortcuts

 Using Rayhunter

 Once installed, Rayhunter will run automatically whenever your device is running.
 You'll see a green line on top of the device's display to indicate that it's running and recording.
-The line will turn red once a potential IMSI catcher has been found, until the device is rebooted or a new recording is started through the web UI.
+The line will turn yellow dots, orange dashes, or solid red once a potential IMSI catcher has been found, depending on the severity of the alert, until the device is rebooted or a new recording is started through the web UI.

 It also serves a web UI that provides some basic controls, such as being able to start/stop recordings, download captures, delete captures, and view heuristic analyses of captures.